A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario

 In Physical sciences, nevertheless, such ``in principle'' statements cannot disregard the bare fact that only finite resources are available to implement a physical process.
 One striking example where accounting for finite resources clears up an apparent paradox is the case of Maxwell's demon.
 When the finiteness of the demon's memory is taken into account, one reaches the physically sounding conclusion that no work can be extracted from heat~\cite{bennett1982thermodynamics}.

-This mindset of thermodynamics can be exploited to shine a light on the measurement process~\cite{viennaGuys}, and thus also on the Wigner's Friend scenario.
+This mindset of thermodynamics can be exploited to shine a light on the measurement process~\cite{viennaGuys,engineer2024}, and thus also on the Wigner's Friend scenario.
 Such a connection can be made by realizing that the capacity of performing a joint measure in the spin and the measurement apparatus is equivalent to being able to reverse the unitary dynamics characterizing the measurement process~\cite{schmid2023review}.
 In Wigner's perspective, if the measurement process is undone, the whole system returns to the initial state $(\ket{+}+\ket{-})\otimes\ket{0}/\sqrt{2}$.
 While in the Friend's perspective, half of the time, the system returns to $\ket{+}\otimes\ket{0}$, and in the other half, it goes to $\ket{-}\otimes\ket{0}$.
 Therefore, by measuring only the spin in the basis $\{(\ket{+}+\ket{-})/\sqrt{2},(\ket{+}-\ket{-})/\sqrt{2}\}$, which is routinely performed in labs all over the world, one reaches the same dilemma.

-The above narrative of the Wigner's Friend scenario alludes to the (ir)reversibility of macroscopic systems, a subject much debated in the foundations of statistical physics~\cite{lebowitz2007time,brown09}.
+This latter narrative of the Wigner's Friend scenario alludes to the (ir)reversibility of macroscopic systems, a subject much debated in the foundations of statistical physics~\cite{lebowitz2007time,brown09}.
 As in there, in what follows, we are going to argue that no paradox is reached in the Wigner's Friend scenario when a description of the measurement process that uses only finite resources is employed.
-When a process that can be called a quantum measurement takes place, it is, for all practical purposes, irreversible.
+When a process that can be called a quantum measurement takes place, it is in fact irreversible.

 A by now standard way to describe irreversible processes within quantum mechanics is by the open quantum system formalism~\cite{breuer2002}, with the so-called decoherence program aiming to address the quantum-to-classical transition~\cite{zurekRMP}.
 However, this program is known to not solve the measurement problem~\cite{maudlin1995three, decoherence_RMP}.
 Differently from the decoherence program, here we are going to account for the finiteness of resources at the level of the Hamiltonian describing the system's dynamics, and will treat the measurement process as the effective equilibration of a closed complex quantum system.